saurabheights/saurabheights.github.io/content/articles/blog-04-Add-reference-support.md

 Deep learning interpretation methods are an active research area [@khakzar2021criticalpathways], [@hooker2019benchmark], [@samek2017evaluating].
 ```

-This is how it will appear in blog.
+And this is how it will appear in blog:

  Deep learning interpretation methods are an active research area
 [@khakzar2021criticalpathways], [@hooker2019benchmark], [@samek2017evaluating].

 Pelican will automatically generate a **References** section at the end of the article using the pelican-cite plugin.